Bomere Pool: Literary connections

 The 1920s romantic novelist Mary Webb located the action of her most famous novel Precious Bane around Bomere Pool, which she called Sarn Mere in the book.
 Webb wrote the book while living in Spring Cottage on Lyth Hill near Bayston Hill and at her London home.
 The travel writer S.P.B.
-Mais wrote of being taken to Bomere Pool to see Webb’s setting for Sarn in the 1930s.
+Mais wrote of being taken to Bomere Pool to see Webb's setting for Sarn in the 1930s.

 Bomere Pool also featured in several of the medieval detective novels about Brother Cadfael by novelist Ellis Peters.

 Recent history

-Between the 1960s and 1980s the pool was a popular destination for local residents who visited on hot summer days with their young children to splash about in the water and eat meals nearby from a small cafe and ice cream stall.
-A free squash court built by a local farmer and a public house were also open to the public.
+Between the 1960s and 1980s the pool was a popular destination for local residents, particularly on warmer days when families with children enjoyed splashing about in the water, with a cafe and ice-cream stall providing refreshments.
+There was also a free squash court, built by a local farmer, and a public house open to all.

 In 1986 a woman out for a walk discovered the bones of a woolly mammoth and three juvenile mammoths in an associated nearby moss and gravel bog sink hole.

 Bomere Pool today

-In 1989 the property changed hands and the lake, beach and facilities were closed to the general public and made available exclusively for residents, members and guests of the private Wakeboard & Water Skiing Club that use the pool for regular water sports.
-Public access is restricted to the right of way close to the Northern shore.
+In 1989 the property changed hands; the lake, beach and facilities were closed to the general public and made available exclusively only for residents, members and guests of the private Wakeboard & Water Skiing Club that use the pool for regular water sports.
+Public access is now restricted to the right of way close to the Northern shore.
 There are 25 acre of pool nestled in a secluded traditional forest of a further 125 acre, woodland that once formed part of Bayston Hill and Condover Royal hunting forest.
 The closed public house has now been converted into multiple occupancy, individual private flats.